ale-cci/demo-oauth-openid/README.md

 git clone git@bitbucket.org:ale-cci/demo-oauth-openid.git
 cd demo-oauth-openid
 ```
 2. Booting up mysql and the flask server
 ```
 docker-compose up -d
 ```

-3. Go to your browser and perform the login with credentials `test@email.com`
+3. Go to your browser on [http://localhost:8000](http://localhost:8000) and perform the login with credentials `test@email.com`
    and `test`